 You can revise invoices that were issued before the implementation of GST.
 However, you can only revise the invoice at intervals of one year from the date of supply, and also the revised invoices must comply with the GST law.

-This image below can assist you get a much better understanding of issuing a revised invoice:
+This image below can assist you to get a much better understanding of issuing a revised invoice:

 This rule is applicable to all invoices generated between the day GST was implemented and the day your registration certificate was issued.